-99. The Vermont Endangered Species Law (Title 10, Sections 5401 to 5403) governs activities related to the protection of endangered and threatened species.
+- 90. The Vermont Endangered Species Law (Title 10, Sections 5401 to 5403) governs activities related to the protection of endangered and threatened species.
 Generally, a person shall not "take, possess or transport wildlife or plants that are members of an endangered or threatened species."
-(Title 10, Section 5403(a)) Disturbance of a endangered or threatened species is considered a taking.
-(Title 10, Section 4001)
+Disturbance of an endangered plant is considered a taking.
+(Title 10, Section 4001) - 91.
+No endangered or threatened plants or animals are known to inhabit the project reach.